-Another alternative for determining the specific risk-weighting factor for a securitization could include the use of market data.
-Such a methodology could set and adjust the specific riskweighting factor of a securitization position based on the spread between the rate of the position and the rate on a U.S. Treasury obligation of similar maturity and the movements of an index of securities.
-This methodology would be designed to adjust specific riskweighting factors based on changes in the risk characteristics of the individual securitization position relative to changes in the broader market.
-This methodology would recognizes that when assessing the riskiness of a position relative to a benchmark, a change in the spread of a securitization position should be interpreted differently when comparable market spreads remain stable or when they exhibit volatility.
+Another alternative for determining the specific risk-weighting factor for a securitization could use of market data.
+Such a methodology could set and adjust the specific risk-weighting factor of a securitization position based on the spread between the rate of the position and the rate on a U.S. Treasury obligation of similar maturity and the movements of an index of securities.
+This approach would be designed to adjust specific risk-weighting factors based on changes in the risk characteristics of the individual securitization position relative to changes in the broader market.
+The methodology would recognizes that when assessing the riskiness of a position relative to a benchmark, a change in the spread of a securitization position should be interpreted differently according to whether comparable market spreads remain stable or exhibit volatility.

-A credit spread approach could be based on a scoring model driven by three variables: (1) The spread of the securitization position over U.S. Treasuries of comparable maturity; (2) the spread of a high-yield index of corporate exposures (e.g., CDX.HY.B 38), which captures business cycle conditions; and (3) the maturity of the securitization.
+A credit spread approach could be based on a scoring model driven by three variables: (1) the spread of the securitization position over U.S. Treasuries of comparable maturity; (2) the spread of a high-yield index of corporate exposures (e.g., CDX.HY.B37), which captures business cycle conditions; and (3) the maturity of the securitization.
 The methodology could assign a score on the basis of the following formula:

-$$S_i = 3 + 7.07 \cdot sp - 3.03 \cdot sp_B - 0.57 \cdot (sp \cdot B) - 0.63 \cdot mat$$
+$$S_t = 3 + 7.07 \cdot sp = 3.08 \cdot sp_B = 0.57 \cdot (sp \cdot B) = 0.68 \cdot mat$$

-The variables sp, sp_B , and mat are":

-(1) The natural logarithm of the quarterly moving average of the securitization spread over U.S. Treasuries with comparable maturity,39 (2) the natural logarithm of the median spread on securities included in the CDX.HY.B index over the prior five business days, and (3) the natural logarithm of the maturity of the securitization exposure, expressed in fractions of a year.
-The specific riskweighting factor would be assigned on the basis of Table 17 below.
+The variables 59, 590, and max are": (1) the natural logarithm of the quarterly moving average of the securitization spread over U.S. Treasuries with comparable maturity, 38 (2) the natural logarithm of the median spread on securities included in the CDX.HY.B index over the prior five business days, and (3) the natural logarithm of the maturity of the securitization exposure, expressed in fractions of a year.
+The specific risk-weighting factor would be assigned on the basis of Table 17 below.